 Spondylolisthesis occurs when a vertebra in the spine slips forward over the next, lower vertebra, compromising the natural structure of the spine segment as well as its stability and flexibility.

-The resulting instability can lead to a nerve being pinched, which causes leg pain.
+The resulting instability can lead to a nerve being pinched and/or inflamed, which causes leg pain.
 Many patients find pain relief through a combination of physical therapy and rest during episodes of acute pain, although significant instability and persistent pain may be treated with fusion surgery.
-See also:
+Targeted injections may also be beneficial at times to help alleviate the inflammation from around an inflamed nerve root.

 Sciatica Is a Symptom of Low Back Problems